How Much Can Seniors Save With Mint Mobile’s 55+ Plan?

 Mint Mobile offers an online screening tool that can help you determine which data usage plan is right for you.

 Mint Mobile operates as a mobile virtual network operator (MVNO), which means it uses another mobile provider’s network.
 Mint Mobile uses the T-Mobile network, so your calls will be sent to T-Mobile cell phone towers.
-You may experience varying coverage and speed, particularly in rural areas.
+You might experience varying coverage and speed, particularly in rural areas.

 Why this deal is notable for seniors